y-C-x/OceanView2Excel-and-Process/README.md

 chy220@lehigh.edu

+---
+This program is specified for my summer research purpose during 2019 in Sinclair Lab, Lehigh University.
+---

 Run the main.m to proceed.

 This package can be used to automate the process of copying data from Ocean View to